hyperthunk/econfig/README.markdown

 What
 ====

-* A consistent API to access application/system configuration data
+* A simple, consistent API to access application/system configuration data
-* Looks like a simple key value store
-* Modular config parsing support including code eval
+* Modular config format support (e.g. Erlang Terms, JSON, YAML, XML, etc)
 * Modular support for disparate storage mechanisms
-* Easy to extend

-Planned backend storage modules include

-* gen_server process
-* application env/props

-Also aiming to _prove_ the extensibility by writing a backend for configuration files written in embedded Lua (or javascript).

 Why
 ===

-1. Because I'd like to be able to embed erlang expressions in config files (of various formats) and evaluate them on the fly.

-2. Because every Erlang/OTP app I write or come across on github seems to have a module named {appname}_config which invariably pulls configuration data from disk (or elsewhere) and then stores and exposes it in/from one of the following....
+1. Because every Erlang/OTP app I write or come across on github seems to have a module named {appname}_config which invariably pulls configuration data from disk (or elsewhere) and then stores and exposes it in/from one of the following....